abtion/rails-template/README.md

    5. [License](#license)
    6. [About Abtion](#about-abtion)

-## What is Muffi?
+## What is this?

-Muffi is a project template maintained by [Abtion](https://abtion.com/) and used to kick start Ruby on Rails applications.
+The Abtion Rails template - also known as **_Muffi on rails_** - is a project template maintained by [Abtion](https://abtion.com/) and used to kick start
+Ruby on Rails applications.

-### What are the benefits of using Muffi?
+### What are the benefits of using this?

 - Much less time spent on "first-time setup":
-  - Projects starting from the Muffi template include all the libraries we typically use at Abtion on the latest version.
+  - Projects starting from this template include all the libraries we typically use at Abtion on the latest version.
   - Basic functionality is there from the start; we can have the app live from the moment we start, start sending emails, or log in with a user to the system.
 - Lots of decisions are already made:
   - We've made these same decisions many times - now we know which decisions are the right ones.